etwodev/SharlayanResearchArchive/_posts/2025-05-07-the-fundamental-particle.md

 ## Aetherial Patterning and Material Formation

-All solid substances—from humble iron to rare auracite—form through **aetherial patterning**.
+All solid substances—from iron to auracite—form through **aetherial patterning**.

 We define an **aetherial lattice** as: